Skip to content

 What kinds of classes do you offer?

 HOP classes change each semester and cover a wide variety of topic areas.
-HOP Co-op is an interest-led and student-driven community.
+HOP is an interest-led and student-driven community.
 Before each semester, we ask our families to tell us about their interests and the classes they are interested in taking.
 Our Planning Team attempts to meet those needs by sourcing instructors from both the outside community and from parents (and students) who want to teach.
 If you have an idea for a class you’d like to see us have, contact the Planning Team to let us know.

 What is a Cooperative class?